HarvardPL/formulog/examples/tutorial.md

 ### Check Out More Complex Formulog Examples

-Our Formulog publications have involved three substantial, relatively sophisticated SMT-based case studies.
+For our Formulog publications, we have built three substantial, relatively sophisticated SMT-based case studies.
 After going through this tutorial, you might find it interesting to check out the code for these case studies.
-While the analyses are more complex (and, admittedly, not as well documented as they could be), this tutorial will have hopefully armed you with the information to understand a lot of what's happening in them.
+While the analyses are more complex than the tutorial example (and, admittedly, not as well documented as they could be), this tutorial will have hopefully armed you with the information to understand a lot of what's happening in them.

 - [Dminor]() [XXX]: a refinement type checker that allows dynamic type tests, so that types can refer to expressions, and expressions can refer to types.
 Type checking also involves proving that expressions are pure, which requires termination checking.
 - [Scuba]() [XXX]: a context-sensitive, bottom-up points-to analysis for Java that uses SMT formulas to summarize the effects of methods on the points-to graph.
-- [Symex](): a KLEE-style [XXX] symbolic executor for a fragment of LLVM bitcode (enough, essentially, to support simple C programs with loops and arrays).
+- [Symex](): a KLEE-style [XXX] symbolic executor for a fragment of LLVM bitcode corresponding to simple C programs with loops and arrays.

 ## Takeaways